Putting.NET Windows Forms Email Integration Into Practice

 Command Description

-using System.Diagnostics; Imports the Diagnostics namespace, which provides classes that allow you to interact with system processes, event logs, and performance counters.
+using System.Diagnostics; Imports the Diagnostics namespace, which contains classes for interacting with event logs, performance counters, and system processes.

-InitializeComponent(); Called to initialize the form's components, setting up the user interface and any default settings.
+InitializeComponent(); Called to set the user interface and any default settings, and to initialize the form's components.

 C# with Windows Forms